damus-io/website/web/README.md

 8. Do not write animations in JavaScript, CSS only.
 Keep them short and snappy.
    Animations should not be a forefront, but an enjoyable addition.
 9. All new & modified code should be properly documented.
+10. Source code should be readable in the browser.

 TODO Write about code style requirements & add number of spaces.